 But psychic skills, and the reports of them, are in a different category.
 Alien abduction requires a very exotic claim – that there are beings from other planets (or ‘other dimensions’) coming here.
 Psychic claims have less flamboyant implications.

-For example, there are many anecdotes where (for example) a mother in one place has a feeling that something is amiss with one of her children at the same time as one of them is in a car accident.
+For example, there are many anecdotes where (for example) a mother in one place has a feeling that something is amiss with one of her children at the same time as they get into a car accident.
 These are anecdotes, and thus are not scientific evidence.